SUPPORTIVE MOVEMENT FOR YOUR CHANGING BODY

 EQUIPMENT FOR ALL BODIES All Pilates apparatus adapts to diverse body sizes and shapes, supporting what your body can do.

-SUPPORTIVE COMMUNITY Optional semi-private sessions create opportunities to connect with others navigating similar experiences, normalising this transition.
+SUPPORTIVE COMMUNITY Optional semi-private sessions create opportunities to connect with others navigating similar experiences, normalising this period of life.

 ONLINE OPTIONS For those who feel most comfortable in their own space, we offer comprehensive online sessions.
 These maintain the same personalised approach while allowing you to move in familiar surroundings.